 As you can see in the list of resource articles, a lot of people have a bone to pick with the Boomers.
 I do, too, despite being in the selfsame group.
 My interest in this post is to consider the complaints against my age cohort and see what sticks against the wall.
 Something tells me we’re gonna end up with a wall full of spaghetti (and various other less savory substances) because we Boomers messed up.
 Big Time.

 I think every generation sees itself in relationship to the generation immediately previous to it.
-We Boomers were the wild ones back in the day compared to those of the Silent Generation — we were the folks rocking out at Woodstock, the hippies in Haight Ashbury throwing all the “I LIke Ike” stuff well overboard, the ones who demonstrated against the Vietnam War.
+We Boomers were the wild ones back in the day compared to those of the Silent Generation — we were the folks rocking out at Woodstock, the hippies in Haight Ashbury throwing all the “I Like Ike” stuff well overboard, the ones who demonstrated against the Vietnam War.
 But then we got older and things changed dramatically.
 I was on the margin of all that business as a youngster, stuck out in the boondocks.
 Once I entered the work world and ended up in cities, I kept to my country ways.
 But I saw at close range the transformation that middle age brought to my peers.
 I watched in cynical disgust as my fellow Boomers fell hook, line and sinker for the very things against which they had rebelled so vigorously.
 They got married, had kids, bought suburban split-level houses and SUVs and started looking little different from the “I Like Ike” types, despite a tendency to smoke a bit of weed on the side and to think that having had long hair in the 1970’s permanently branded them as a radical.
 Then came the 1980’s, the decade of “Greed Is Good.”
 It’s been straight downhill from that point forward.
 No wonder the younger generations are fed up with us.
 I myself have been fed up with us from a time before young whippersnappers like Millennials were even born.

 I don’t have children so the generational kerfuffle is something I observe from the sidelines.
 The objectivity that stance affords me is valuable in more than one way.
-Since I have no horses in the generational race, it’s all just a matter of facts for me — I have the luxury of analysis based on evidence without any admixture of personal entanglement getting in the way.
+Since I have no horses in the generational race, it’s all just a matter of facts for me — I have the luxury of analysis based on evidence without any admixture of personal entanglement.
 I also have the luxury of putting things under the microscope without threat of offense to anyone but myself.
 That makes the task of discerning the truth of the situation much less fraught than it would otherwise be.
 In some ways it’s like being a fly on the wall even though I’ve been there in the thick of things all along.
 I was in the Boomer trajectory but not of it in important ways.
 Consequently, I look at the Boomers with a sense of impartiality.
 What is more, my own Boomer trajectory stops with me.
 Whatever collective guilt I carry as a member of that benighted group dies when I die.
 There’s that comfort, as well.

 But the collective guilt exists and the reasons for it are real.
 To identify the degree to which I’m implicated in those reasons simply by having been alive during the years of my lifetime is a matter of importance to me.
 As an individual I don’t think my life trajectory would have led to the present state of things had it been extrapolated from the specific to the general, which fact allows me to exculpate myself individually to some degree.
 But not entirely — some of the collective guilt still sticks to me like flypaper.
 So for the purposes of this analysis I’m throwing myself into the Boomer pot without any claim for individual exemption.
 The picture the analysis paints is not pretty.